-The Liberté Big Band is a 17-piece big band based in NYC (and newly in Montreal, more on that below), and formed in 2013.
-Led by Liberté-Anne Lymberiou, this modern, multi-generational ensemble plays compositions by Lymberiou and her contemporaries.
+The Liberté Big Band is a 17-piece big band based in Montreal, though initially founded in NYC in 2013.
+Led by Liberté Anne, this modern ensemble mainly plays original compositions.

 As it’s name would indicate, the band’s broad mission is to constantly perform new works while maintaining the all-encompassing creativity and communality of the jazz tradition.
 You’ll hear pieces ranging from afro-latin to free-jazz, bebop to funk, and lots more that even the bandleader has yet to anticipate.